Seattle's Child

 Washington Park Arboretum Waterfront Trail

-Seen on a late July visit: many dragonflies, boats of all sizes, families of Canada geese foraging in formation, with the younger geese surrounded by their elders.
+On a visit, I saw many dragonflies, boats of all sizes, and families of Canada geese foraging in formation, with the younger geese surrounded by their elders.

-Accessibility: If you bring a stroller, you have to be prepared to carry it over steps, uneven places, mud pits, and possibly flooded areas.
+Accessibility: If you bring a stroller, you have to be prepared to carry it over steps, in uneven places, over mud pits, and possibly in flooded areas.
 Sometimes the trail is altogether for weeks at a time because of high water levels in Lake Washington.

 Fiona Cohen is the author of The Curious Kids Nature Guide.